all cases, contact me before sending something in for repair.

 don't work: If a handpad goes bad or intermittent, the

 wire is the usual cause, as the switches are just about always

 good.
 A shorted wire will buzz in all the time, even without

 pushing the handpad.
 A handpad with a broken wire will not

 buzz in, or be intermittent.

-1. Get an RCA cable from a store like Radio Shack, cut it to
+1. Get an RCA cable from Amazon, cut it to

 2. Send the handpad here and I'll repair it and mail it